 HERSTORY

 Qamil’s musical roots run deep.
 She is the niece of Norma Jean Wright, the former lead vocalist of the 70s disco and R&B band, Chic.
 R&B & Soul music are dear to Qamil’s heart.
 She masterfully takes her audience on a ride through a range of topics from love to heartache to sensuality in all of her songwriting and stage performances.
-Qamil has shared stages with national recording artists including Sy Smith, Dwele, Eric Roberson, K Michelle and Adina Howard as well as comedians Marlon Wayans and Joe Clair.
+Qamil has shared stages with international recording artists including Natalie Stewart of Floetry, Sy Smith, Dwele, Eric Roberson, K Michelle and Adina Howard as well as comedians Marlon Wayans and Joe Clair.
+In 2025, she was featured on the track “Groove” alongside Hip Hop Artists, Wise & Ghostface Killah.

 Qamil was nominated for Best Female Vocalist at the 2014 and 2015 Ohio Hip Hop Awards.
 In 2017, Qamil starred in a stage production about the life of jazz legend Billie Holiday.
 In 2019, Qamil won the WTMH Music Award for Best Female Vocalist.

-Qamil has curated countless Indie artist showcases and a long running open mic, Soul Dope Sunday.
-She has created several community events including two anti gun violence marches, benefit concerts, a brunch serious that brought Black women and girls together to teach and learn how to jump double dutch, Double Dutch & Brunch.
-All of these initiatives were covered by local tv and print media platforms.
+Qamil has curated countless Indie artist showcases and a long running open mic, Soul Dope Sunday, and recurring live music series Soul Dope LIVE!.
+She has created several community events, including two anti-gun violence marches, benefit concerts, and a brunch series that brought people together to teach and learn how to play Spades and jump double dutch.
+The Double Dutch & Brunch events were covered by local TV and print media.

 In 2023, she opened the doors of the Soul Dope Production Studio, a multi purpose creative space for artists to #getArtdone.